 Focuses on advanced fiber sensors for gas and liquid detection.

-Deals with LTE transfer through optical infrastructures (both fiber and FSO/VLC).
+Deals with LTE transfer through optical infrastructures (both fibre and FSO/VLC).

-Focuses on mitigation of transmission impairments in high bit-rate millimeter-wave radio-over-fiber and FSO systems for 5G networks.
+Focuses on mitigation of transmission impairments in high bit-rate millimetre-wave radio-over-fibre and FSO systems for 5G networks.

-Focuses on the supercontinuum generation in microstructured optical fibers.
+Focuses on the supercontinuum generation in microstructured optical fibres.

 Is focused on visible light communications using organic LEDs (OLEDs).

-Focuses on hollow-core optical fibers, mode-field adapters and interferometers.
+Focuses on hollow-core optical fibres, mode-field adapters and interferometers.